ZixuanHuang1995/HOROWITZ/README.md

 5. Trees: Data are organized in a hierarchical manner.
 6. Graphs: V(G), E(G) represent the sets of pairs of vertices and edges, respectively, of graph G.

+## Hashing
+Enables us to perform the dictionary operations search, insert and delete in O(1) expected time.

 ## Graph Operations
 1. Depth First Search
 2. Breadth First Search